stargazer/django-firestone/README.md

 ## Design decisions

-* The handlers/views that django-firestone exposes, make use of Django's class based views.
+* The handlers/views that ``django-firestone`` exposes, make use of ``Django``'s *class-based views*.
 Why?
- * Makes the handlers/views more modular and very easily testable
+ * Handlers are more modular and very easily testable
- * Can be built upon the abstractions that the ``django.views.generic`` collection offers
+ * They can be built upon the abstractions that the ``django.views.generic`` collection offers
  * They can inherit from each other, and therefore reduce boilerplace code
- * There is no separation of the concepts of resource and handler, like .
-A handler is responsible for the resource.
+ * There is no separation of the concepts of resource and handler, like many REST Api frameworks make.
-   This has the benefit that the whole behavior can be overridden with no monkey patching.
+   A handler is responsible for everything around the resource it exposes.
+This gives us the possibility to override any of the handler's default behavior with no monkey patching.

 * For now, only accepts ``content-type: application/json``, and returns ``application/json``.
   It is however very easy to extend to other serialization format.
 It's on my near-future todo list.